 There are still a few members of the community that do not concur with such a designation and would rather see the area designated for purely commercial or industrial use.
 Changing policy would require a General Plan amendment and although staff or the Commission can always make recommendations to the Council to take on such an initiative, that decision would be for the Council to direct, as it entails change to City policy and would require significant amount of staff time and costs to go through a General Plan amendment.
-Unlike some of the General Plan refinements proposed as part of this project, eliminating the mixed use designations from the General Plan would entail a significant amount of study and analysis.
+Unlike some of the General Plan refinements proposed as part of this project, eliminating the mixed-use designations from the General Plan would entail a significant amount of study and analysis.
 Furthermore, any such change could be complicated by state law and housing allocations required for a city to demonstrate adequate sites zoned for housing.
 There are also limitations on downzoning without providing additional housing capacity elsewhere.
-One reason for the mixed use zoning was introduced into the General Plan 2040 was to allow for housing on commercial corridors and avoid the City having to rezone other low-density residential areas.
+One reason for the mixed-use zoning was introduced into the General Plan 2040 was to allow for housing on commercial corridors and avoid the City having to rezone other low-density residential areas.

 At this moment, staff does not recommend a more substantial General Plan amendment involving changes to a major land use designation.
 The General Plan was only recently updated in 2021 and it may be too early to make a major policy change that eliminates mixed use zoning.
-As staff noted during the study sessions, staff and the Commission can continue to monitor implementation of the mixed use zoning.
+As staff noted during the study sessions, staff and the Commission can continue to monitor implementation of the mixed-use zoning.

 In sum, regarding the comprehensive zoning update, staff is recommending approval of the new Zoning Ordinance to implement the current goals and policies of the General Plan.
+The Planning Commission's recommendation included four recommendations which have been incorporated into the draft (see Planning Commission discussion below).